Subscribe to updates

 Corporate Governance Committee - Friday, 23 January 2026 10.00 am

-The Corporate Governance Committee of Leicestershire County Council met on Friday 23 January 2026 to discuss a range of financial and governance matters.
-The meeting agenda included updates on the external audit of the Council's financial statements, the Treasury Management Strategy, and risk management.
-Members were also scheduled to review proposed changes to the Contract Procedure Rules and the Council's Modern Slavery Statement, as well as receive a report on whistleblowing concerns.
+The Corporate Governance Committee of Leicestershire County Council met on Friday 23 January 2026 to discuss a range of important financial and governance matters.
+Key topics included an update on the external audit of the 2024/25 financial statements, the proposed Treasury Management Strategy for 2026/27, and a review of the Council's risk management framework.
+The committee also considered changes to the Contract Procedure Rules and the Council's Modern Slavery Statement, alongside a report on whistleblowing concerns raised during the previous year.

-External Audit of 2024/25 Statement of Accounts, Annual Governance Statement and Pension Fund Accounts
+External Audit of the 2024/25 Statement of Accounts, Annual Governance Statement and Pension Fund Accounts

 Treasury Management Strategy Statement 2026/27 and Quarterly Treasury Management Report